 Research in the Laboratory for Nuclear Science (LNS) seeks to understand the structures and interactions of the fundamental constituents of matter.
 LNS supports research interests of faculty in the Department of Physics by supporting and administering facilities for studies of nuclear and particle physics, including the Center for Theoretical Physics, the Bates Linear Accelerator Center, the Bates High Performance Research Computing Facility, and the MIT Central Machine Shop.
 Students participate in the entire range of research programs in fulfilling their graduate and undergraduate degree requirements or as participants in the Undergraduate Research Opportunities Program.

-Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility, with polarized protons at Brookhaven National Laboratory, with neutrons at the Los Alamos Neutron Science Center, and with electrons and positrons at the DESY Laboratory in Germany.
+Nuclear physics experiments are performed with electrons at the Thomas Jefferson National Accelerator Facility and at the Mainz Microtron in Germany, with polarized protons at Brookhaven National Laboratory, and with neutrons at the Los Alamos Neutron Science Center.
 The high-energy particle physics program involves experiments with both high-energy protons and heavy ions at the Large Hadron Collider at CERN in Switzerland, the search for antimatter and dark matter in space with the Alpha Magnetic Spectrometer on the International Space Station, and additional dark matter experiments at WIPP in New Mexico and SNOLab in Canada.
 Properties of neutrinos are being explored through experiments at Fermi National Accelerator Laboratory, Karlsruhe, Germany, and Chooz, France.
 A theoretical program investigates the properties of high-energy plasmas.

 For further information, contact the director, Professor R. Milner, Room 26-505, 617-253-2395.